General Data Protection Regulation (GDPR)

 Why do FOREX process my personal data?

-FOREX processes personal data in order to provide the services you request and to be able to manage banking operations and related functions.
-Customer “agreements” between you as a customer and FOREX relate to your use of a service provided by us such as application for and use of private banking account, savings account, online banking service, mobile device banking service, bank or credit card, private loan, loan insurance, currency, online currency and currency exchange services as well as other services.
-The personal data that is processed include, for instance, your name, social security number, account number, contact information such as address, telephone number and email-address.
+FOREX processes personal data in order to provide the services you request and to be able to manage payment service operations and related functions.
+Customer “agreements” between you as a customer and FOREX relate to your use of a service provided by us such as use of currency, online currency and currency exchange services as well as other services.
+The personal data that is processed include, for instance, your name, social security number, contact information such as address, telephone number and email-address.

 ”Know your customer” or ”KYC”-related data and other personal information can be used to prevent, detect, report and investigate suspected money laundering and financing of terrorism as well as related crimes generating the illegitimate funds that are being laundered.